 In Windows you have a desktop available to you when you have logged into your workstation.
 This is the window or screen where the Recycle Bin icon and other shortcut icons appear, and which appears when you have all applications minimized or nothing else open.
 You should not store documents and other files on your desktop.
 Use the Q:/ drive or R:/ drives instead.
 Should you store files on your desktop, you will slow down the amount of time it takes to log in and out of the workstation, and you risk losing the files if the workstation is reloaded.
 Your Desktop is tied to your Profile and a different login will have a different Desktop.

 This is simply the software used to read your email.
-There are many kinds of email client software that can be used to read email.
-Some that you're likely familiar with are Netscape Messenger, Eudora, Thunderbird, Microsoft Outlook, etc. These are all programs that must be installed and configured on individual PCs to access mail on a server.
+We currently use either Outlook client which must be installed and configured on individual PCs to access mail on a server.

 In addition to locally installed email clients such as those mentioned above, most mail systems provide a web-based email client that can be used to access mail on a server as well.
 These web-based clients are run on the mail server itself and thus require no local installation or configuration.
 You simply use your web browser to access the client and read your mail through it.
-Some examples of this are the interface you see with Yahoo Mail, HotMail, MSN Mail, etc. The advantage of these web-based clients is that they require no local computer configuration.
-You simply go to a web page and log into your mail.
+We use Outlook web at http://wiscmail.wisc.edu.
 You can do this from any computer on the internet.

 This is where all of our mail is stored.